Putin not seen ready to compromise ahead of peace talks

 "As of today, the enemy is regrouping its forces, but they cannot advance anywhere in Ukraine," Ukrainian Deputy Defence Minister Hanna Malyar said.

-(Reporting by Reuters bureaus; Writing by Peter Graff and Philippa Fletcher; Editing by Gareth Jones and Andrew Heavens)
+(Additional reporting by Tuvan Gumrukcu and Stephanie Nebehay, Reuters bureaus; Writing by Peter Graff and Philippa Fletcher; Editing by Gareth Jones and Andrew Heavens)

 By Pavel Polityuk and Vitalii Hnidyi